KatherineMichel/church-website-and-marketing-on-a-budget/other_area_churches.md

 # Other Area Churches

-## Lightening Demos
+## Lightning Demos

 When considering web hosting options, it was helpful to look at the websites of other area churches (see below) to see what web hosts and functionality are popular among other churches in the same demographic.
-In a [Research and Design Sprint](research_and_design_sprint.md), this is called a "lightening demo."
+In a [Research and Design Sprint](research_and_design_sprint.md), this is called a "lightning demo."
 Participants demo "competitor" product, or non-competitive products that offer insight

 ### Calvary Chapel